zio/zio-schema/docs/overview/first_schema.md

 ---
 id: first_schema
-title: "Your first ZIO-Schema"
+title: "Your first ZIO Schema"
 ---
-## Your First ZIO-Schema
+## Your First ZIO Schema

-ZIO-Schema provides macros to help you create `Schema`s out of your data types.
+ZIO Schema provides macros to help you create `Schema`s out of your data types.
 But before using the macros, we should take a look on how to do this the manual way.

 ### The Domain